Viktoru/WordPress---Jay-s-Articles/README.md

 # Wordpress: PART I
 You can install and uninstall table/tables into your mySQL database.
-I have included default data.
+I have included dummy data.

 ## The second part